hahouari/m1-pp-tp/README.md

 # Traveaux Pratiques de Paradigmes de Programmation

-TP1 Paradigme Impératif
+Including all the 4 TPs.

-> This project is tested on python 3.8
+> This project is tested with python 3.8

 execute the following command: